 When the ignition switch is first turned ON, this light will turn on for five to eight seconds as a bulb check.
 During the bulb check, if the driver's seat belt is unbuckled, a chime will sound.
-After the bulb check or when driving, if the driver's seat belt remains unbuckled, the Seat Belt Warning Light will flash or remain on continuously.
-Refer to "Enhanced Driver Seat Belt Reminder System (BeltAlert®)" in the Occupant Restraints section for more information.
-(See page 46 for more information.)
+After the bulb check or when driving, if the driver's seat belt remains unbuckled, the Seat Belt Reminder Light will illuminate and the chime will sound.
+Refer to "Occupant Restraints" in Section 2 for more information.